-Distribution: Occurring on both sides of the Cascades crest in Washington; Alaska south to California, east to the Rocky Mountains and across the northern U.S. and Canada to the Atlantic Coast.
+Distribution: Occurring on both sides of the Cascades crest in Washington; Alaska to California, east to the Rocky Mountains and across the northern U.S. and Canada to the Atlantic Coast.

 Habitat: Seasonally moist to swampy areas, sometimes in disturbed areas.

 Glabrous, herbaceous perennials from enlarged, fleshy roots, the stems 1-6 dm. tall.